-There is currently a lack of literature evaluating the effectiveness of trauma assessments and screenings specific to youth involved the JLS, which may cause uncertainty for jurisdictions when selecting tools to use.
+While there is abundant literature on screenings and assessments, there is currently a lack of studies among the JLS population evaluating which specific assessments and screenings are best utilized specifically with youth involved the JLS, which may cause uncertainty for jurisdictions when selecting tools to use.
 However, Oh and colleagues (2018) conducted a systematic review of studies evaluating tools to measure adversity exposure in youth.
 While examined specifically for pediatric primary care, the authors note that tools included in this review can be used with a variety of populations of young people.
 The authors recommend 14 measures based on cost, administration time, and training requirements.
-Some of these measures include the Center for Youth Wellness ACE Questionnaire (ACE-Q), Child Abuse and Trauma Scale (CATS), Child PTSD Checklist (CPC-C) and Parent Version (CPC-P), Lifetime Incidence of Traumatic Events-Student/Parent Form (LITE-S/P), and Young Child PTSD Checklist (YCPC).
+Some of these measures include the Center for Youth Wellness ACE Questionnaire (ACE-Q)2, Child Abuse and Trauma Scale (CATS), Child PTSD Checklist (CPC-C) and Parent Version (CPC-P), Lifetime Incidence of Traumatic Events-Student/Parent Form (LITE-S/P), and Young Child PTSD Checklist (YCPC).
 The authors did not specify whether any of the measures are superior to others.

 Additionally, Patricia Kerig with the National Child Traumatic Stress Network also wrote a guide about trauma assessment and screening for youth involved in the JLS.
-Kerig (2015) states that all youth involved in the JLS should be screened and/or assessed to identify those experiencing trauma-related symptoms.
-Kerig (2015) also offers questions and suggestions for institutions including jurisdictions in the JLS to consider when implementing trauma screening and assessment in their systems and provides examples of screening and assessment tools that measure history of exposure to traumatic events as well as the presence and frequency of trauma-related symptoms.
+Kerig (2023) states that all youth involved in the JLS should be screened and/or assessed to identify those experiencing trauma-related symptoms.
+Kerig (2023) also offers questions and suggestions for institutions including jurisdictions in the JLS to consider when implementing trauma screening and assessment in their systems and provides examples of screening and assessment tools that measure history of exposure to traumatic events as well as the presence and frequency of trauma-related symptoms.